You've signed in with a UCLA undergraduate student account.

 (With UID Only) UCLA Recreation has multiple facilities, hundreds of classes and fitness programs, intramural teams and club sports.
 Visiting Graduate Researchers are eligible to join as Student Affiliates for a fee.

 (With UID Only) BruinGO!
-Transit Program allows you to ride on the Big Blue Bus and Culver City Bus lines for $0.50.
-With a BruinCard and BOL account, you are eligible to apply online for Flash Pass, allowing you to ride the Big Blue Bus and Culver City Bus lines for $33 per academic quarter.
+Transit Program allows you to ride on the Big Blue Bus and Culver City Bus lines.
+With a BruinCard and BOL account, you are eligible to apply online for Flash Pass.

 A parking permit is a privilege at the discretion of the department.

 Dashew Center programs provide opportunities for international students, scholars, faculty, staff and community members to develop their cross-cultural learning, adjust to life and culture at UCLA, in LA, and in the U.S., develop and practice languages, foster a sense of community and belonging at UCLA, and facilitate the building of friendships between people from around the world.